-This is the decision of the State Hearing Officer resulting from a fair hearing for Exercise.
+This is the decision of the State Hearing Officer resulting from a fair hearing for a Juvenile.
 This hearing was held in accordance with the provisions found in Chapter 700 of the Office of Inspector General Common Chapters Manual.
-This fair hearing was convened on November 6, 2024.
+This fair hearing was convened on November 13, 2024.

-The matter before the Hearing Officer arises from the September 17, 2024, decision by the Respondent to deny medical eligibility for the I/DD Waiver Program.
+The matter before the Hearing Officer arises from the October 4, 2024, decision by the Respondent to deny medical eligibility for services under the I/DD Waiver Program.

-At the hearing, the Respondent appeared by Charley Bowen, consulting psychologist with the Bureau for Medical Services.
-The Appellant appeared and was represented by her mother, Example 1.
-The witnesses were placed under oath and the following documents were admitted into evidence.
+At the hearing, the Respondent appeared by Charley Bowen, consulting psychologist for the Bureau for Medical Services.
+The Appellant was present and was represented by his mother, The witnesses were placed under oath and the following documents were admitted into evidence.